About us

 In working towards more sustainable theatre making, some particular resources we have found useful are the websites Julie’s Bicycle, the Theatre Green Book, and Sustainability Lab

-Green Touring Guidebook Project
+Green Theatre Touring Guidebook

 Hannah and Ralph standing with excited poses in front of the large "Fringe World" light up sign